Building Requirements to Protect from Falls

-The protection of openable windows and handrails have long been an issue where people, especially children, are at risk of falling from a height and being injured, or worse.
+The protection of openable windows and handrails in houses and apartments have long been an issue where people, especially children, are at risk of falling from a height and being injured, or worse.

 The Building Code of Australia now requires new buildings to comply with the following :